isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-inst-rpt/c-before-begin.md

 ---
 description: For some of the features of Report Server to work, you must provide and configure hardware or software before installing.
-seo-description: For some of the features of Report Server to work, you must provide and configure hardware or software before installing.
-seo-title: Before You Begin
 solution: Analytics
 title: Before You Begin
 topic: Data workbench